orelhrz/dockercicd/instructions.md

 export port 8080

 Generate a GitHub Actions workflow for building and deploying a Dockerized ASP.NET app to Azure.
 Use multi-stage builds, push to ACR, and deploy to Azure App Service.
-Include secrets like REGISTRY_USER, REGISTRY_PASSWORD, and AZURE_CREDENTIALS, and use environments named registry and production.
+Include secrets like REGISTRY_URL, REGISTRY_USER, REGISTRY_PASSWORD, and AZURE_CREDENTIALS, and use environments named registry and production.
+Image name should be ${{ github.repository }} and use main as a tag